 “Securities that raise capital, manage cash flow, and provide performance incentives seem insanely complicated.
 But they don’t have to be.”

-Josh Schaeffer is a director and practice leader for Equity Methods’ valuation practice.
+Josh Schaeffer is a managing director and practice leader for Equity Methods’ valuation practice.
 He leads the delivery of valuation and advisory services related to complex securities.

 Josh takes some of the most complicated financial instruments around and breaks them down so that anyone can understand them.
 These include a wide array of derivative securities pertaining to compensation agreements, private companies, partnerships, earnouts, and guarantees.
 Other areas of expertise include business investments and employee compensation awards.
 Josh is familiar with the approach external auditors take to these instruments, building that knowledge into the solutions he builds for clients and often communicating with auditors on their behalf.